MatthisE/Gravity-Falls-Website/README.md

 # Gravity-Falls-Website
-a website I made for my webdesign course
+a website I made for my webdesign course using HTML, CSS and Javascript